Skip to content

 Names of classes with state machines by convention start with uppercase, while names of trigger operations and their parameters by convention start with lowercase and use camelCase if the name consists of multiple words.

 A common design pattern is to let a class-with-statemachine instance be managed by a single capsule instance.
 This means that the capsule instance is responsible both for creating, using and finally destroying the class-with-statemachine instance.
-If you follow this pattern it is thread-safe to for example call public member functions defined on the capsule from a transition in the class state machine (or, better, to call non-public member functions by letting the class be a friend of the capsule).
+If you follow this pattern it is thread-safe to, for example, call public member functions defined on the capsule from a transition in the class state machine (or, better, to call non-public member functions by letting the class be a friend of the capsule).
 This can for example be used as a means for the class state machine to send events through the ports of the capsule (i.e. it can call a capsule member function that sends the event).
 However, to avoid exposing the full capsule functionality to the class state machine it's recommended to define an interface (i.e. abstract C++ class) which the capsule can implement.
 This interface can contain only those member functions which the class needs to call on the capsule.

 A class state machine can use the same constructs as a capsule state machine with a few exceptions: